BrianBehnke/BrianBehnke.github.io/_posts/2018-12-13-NFL-Values.md

 ![Image](/img/scoring.png)

 I will continue to root for the Minnesota Vikings and still get angry at them when they do not win.
 With this analysis I can deduce that not all players are over paid.
-I still appreciate the effort that goes into playing football at this level. <span style="color:purple">Skol Vikings!</span>Skol Vikings!
+I still appreciate the effort that goes into playing football at this level. <span style="color:purple">**Skol Vikings!**</span>